-- (b) Not later than March 1, 2002, approve tariffs to carry out and enforce the provisions of section 22 of this act. - 3.
-Notwithstanding the provisions of section 25 of this act, the commission is not required to submit a report to the legislative commission for any calendar quarter that ends before October 1, 2001. - 4.
-As used this section, the words and terms defined in sections 4 to 16, inclusive, of this act have the meanings ascribed to them in those sections. - Sec.
-126. 1.
-As soon as practicable after the effective date of this act, the governor shall appoint two additional commissioners to the public utilities commission of Nevada as required by the provisions of this act.
-For the initial terms of those commissioners, the governor shall appoint: - (a) One commissioner whose term begins on October 1, 2001, and expires on September 30, 2003; and - (b) One commissioner whose term begins on October 1, 2001, and expires on September 30, 2004. - 2.
-The provisions of this act do not abrogate or affect the term of office of any other commissioner of the public utilities commission of Nevada. - Sec.
-127. 1.
-Notwithstanding the provisions of this act and except as otherwise provided in subsection 2, the department of business and industry and its director shall exercise all the power and perform all the duties that are assigned to the consumer's advocate of the bureau of consumer protection in the office of the attorney general pursuant to the provisions of chapter 523 of NRS, as amended by this act, until the date on which the attorney general certifies to the governor that the consumer's advocate is prepared to carry out those provisions, or until January 1, 2002, whichever occurs earlier. - 2.
-During the period described in subsection 1, the consumer's advocate may exercise any power and perform any duty assigned to him pursuant to the provisions of chapter 523 of NRS, as amended by this act, if the exercise of the power or the performance of the duty is necessary as an organizational, preparatory or preliminary measure to prepare the consumer's advocate to carry out those provisions. - Sec.
-128. 1.
+- (a) Five members of the task force will serve initial terms that expire on June 30, 2004. - (b) Four members of the task force will serve initial terms that expire on June 30, 2003. - 3.
+Not later than 10 days after the first meeting of the task force following the appointment of the initial members of the task force, the public utilities commission of Nevada shall transfer the sum of \$250,000 from its reserve account in the public utilities commission regulatory fund, created by NRS 703.147, to the trust fund for renewable energy and energy conservation, created by section 83 of this act. - Sec.
+110. 1.
+Notwithstanding the provisions of this act and except as otherwise provided in subsection 2, the department of business and industry and its director shall exercise all the power and perform all the duties that are assigned to the office of energy and its director pursuant to the provisions of chapter 523 of NRS, as amended by this act, until the date on which the governor certifies that the office of energy and its director are prepared to carry out those provisions, or until January 1, 2002, whichever occurs earlier. - 2.
+During the period described in subsection 1, the office of energy and its director may exercise any power and perform any duty assigned to them pursuant to the provisions of chapter 523 of NRS, as amended by this act, if the exercise of the power or the performance of the duty is necessary as an organizational, preparatory or preliminary measure to prepare the office of energy and its director to carry out those provisions. - Sec.
+111. 1.
 Any administrative regulations adopted by an officer or an agency whose name has been changed or whose responsibilities have been transferred pursuant to the provisions of this act to another officer or agency remain in force until amended by the officer or agency to which the responsibility for the adoption of the regulations has been transferred. - 2.
 Any contracts or other agreements entered into by an officer or agency whose name has been changed or whose responsibilities have been transferred pursuant to the provisions of this act to another officer or agency are binding upon the officer or agency to which the responsibility for the administration of the provisions of the contract or other agreement has been transferred.
-Such contracts and other agreements may be enforced by the officer or agency to which the responsibility for the enforcement of the provisions of the contract or other agreement has been transferred.

-- 3. Any action taken by an officer or agency whose name has been changed or whose responsibilities have been transferred pursuant to the provisions of this act to another officer or agency remains in effect as if taken by the officer or agency to which the responsibility for the enforcement of such actions has been transferred. - Sec.
-129. 1.
-As soon as practicable after the effective date of this act, the appointing authorities set forth in section 105 of this act shall appoint members to the task force for renewable energy and energy conservation that is created by that section. - 2.
-The initial appointed members of the task force shall, at the first meeting of the task force after their appointment, draw lots to determine which: - (a) Five members of the board will serve initial terms that expire on June 30, 2004. - (b) Four members of the board will serve initial terms that expire on June 30, 2003. - Sec.
-130. 1.
-This section and sections 1 to 27, inclusive, 29, 31 to 129, inclusive, and 131 of this act become effective upon passage and approval. - 2.
-Sections 28 and 30 of this act become effective on October 1, 2001.
+Such contracts and other agreements may be enforced by the officer or agency to which the responsibility for the enforcement of the provisions of the contract or other agreement has been transferred. - 3.
+Any action taken by an officer or agency whose name has been changed or whose responsibilities have been transferred pursuant to the provisions of this act to another officer or agency remains in effect as if taken by the officer or agency to which the responsibility for the enforcement of such actions has been transferred. - Sec.
+112. 1.
+This section and sections 1 to 27, inclusive, 30 to 94, inclusive, 96 to 111, inclusive, and 113 of this act become effective upon passage and approval. - 2.
+Section 95 of this act becomes effective on July 1, 2001.

+Sections 28 and 29 of this act become effective on October 1, 2003.
 Sec.
-131. 1.
+113. 1.
 The legislative counsel shall: